MG Software.

 What is JWT? - Explanation & Meaning

 JWT (JSON Web Token) is an open standard (RFC 7519) for securely transmitting information between parties as a compact, URL-safe JSON object.
 JWTs are widely used for stateless authentication and authorization in modern web applications and APIs.
+The token itself contains all the claims needed to verify a request, eliminating the need for a central session store and simplifying horizontal scaling across services.

 Related terms